asyks/contact-api/README.md

   ideally support pagination to reduce load on the db for larger datasets.
   * Fine tuning model fields - I chose the datatypes and lengths for each field somewhat arbitrarily, and would like to take another pass over them and make adjustments.
-I'd also like to do some simple validation of fields for storing standard things like email addresses, and phone numbers.
+I'd also like to do some additional syntax validation for fields storing standard things like email addresses, and phone numbers.
 It looks like this could be done pretty easily using Flask-WTF and/or WTForms.
   * Sanitizing json field values - I've read that SQLAlchemy handles quoting special characters in inputs on its own, so this may not be necessary, but given more time I'd do further reading/testing to verify whether that is in fact the case.